MikeWills/Uglee/readme.md

 Start the bot:
 `./startUglee.sh`

-Most of the configuration is stored in the database, so a database is required.
+Most of the configuration settings are stored in the database, so a database is required.

 Core Functions:
-* AutoDJs
+* The bot can AutoDJ
-* AutoBop at 40% of the room is bopping (lames if 40% of the room lames).
+* The bot can AutoBop if 40% of the room or more is bopping (or lames if 40% or more of the room lames).
-* Ban users
+* You can ban users
-* Per-room settings
+* The bot can have per-room settings.
+So you can move it between rooms easily.
-* Play count moderation (beta)
+* The bot can keep track of the play count and boot after so many songs.
+(Beta, known issues)